BritishBambi/LBBT-pp5/README.md

         - Acceptance Criteria: All keys necessary to development will be stored within a variable rather than displaying the key in any project files
     - User Story - Heroku Deployment: As a Developer, I want to Deploy my project to Heroku so that the website can be accessed with all of the libraries and requirements available.
         - Accetpance Criteria: The site will be accessible via a live Heroku link.
 All features/libraries from the development version will carry over to the live Heroku version
+2. User Accounts
+3. Site Purpose
+4. Product Viewing
+5. Shopping Cart
+6. Checkout
+7. Order Status
+8. Product Review
+9. Marketing and SEO

 ### Skeleton Plane

 #### Wireframes

+Home page: The home page will welcome the users to the site and give a clear description as to the purpose of the site.
+The graphics will be familiar to gamers to make sure they immedietly feel welcome.

+Product List Page:

+Product Detail Page

+Bag:

+Checkout:

+Account Page:

 ## Database Schema

 I knew going into the project that custom models were going to be required when building the site.
 The intention was always to use Allauth to handle all the user authentication.

 ## Features